Skip to content

 authorized, requires_authorization (with or without @ prefix)

 Require authentication for the endpoint.
-Optionally specify required roles.
+Optionally restrict access by roles, user names, or user IDs.

 Syntax